 Instead of only responding to your Passives and Detractors, make an effort to close the feedback loop with all of your customers.
 In many ways, it’s more important to close the loop with a Promoter than with a Passive, since one is far more motivated to talk about your business than the other.

-- If you’re an upcoming startup with entrenched competitors, ask if they could upvote you on comparison websites like AlternativeTo or G2Crowd.
+- If you’re an upcoming startup with entrenched competitors, ask if they could upvote you on comparison websites like Capterra or G2.

 - Give them direct links and ask to share their satisfaction on social media.